scrabbletank/farhome-rules/rulesdoc.md

 You have studied the traditional methods of healing.
 You start with an apothecary set and any 3 plants from the apothecary wilderness survival rewards table.
 You have 2 proficiency with the apothecary set and 1 proficiency with Nature, Medicine, and Survival.
 When making an apothecary roll your experience lets you reroll one die in the roll, taking the new roll.
 You have a Codex with two cantrips from the Curse or Divine schools.

 #### Wanderer
 You've never had a home, instead relying on your own skills to survive in the wild.
 You gain 2 proficiency in Survival and have expertise in that skill.
 You gain 1 proficiency in Athletics and a weapon proficiency of your choice.
-Once per day when taking lethal damage, if the damage dealt is less than your Stamina score you survive with 1 wound.
+Once per day when taking lethal damage, if the damage dealt is less than your stamina score you survive with 1 wound.
 You do not start with any silver, but start with Hide armor and 2 weapons of your choice.

 ___
 ### Basic